Everything you need to know about W2 and W4 Forms 1

 What is a w4 vs w2 form?
 How would you submit these forms?

-Form W-4: Once they begin their new employment, new hires often need to complete a Form W-4.
-Every time their financial status changes and they require a different amount of withholding from each paycheck, they must complete the form anew.
+Form W-4: Once they begin their new employment, new hires must complete a Form W-4.
+They must complete the form again every time their financial status changes and they require a different amount of withholding from each paycheck.

 Employers are obliged to submit Form W-2 once a year.
 Employers have until January 31 to deliver a duplicate of the withholding record to their staff members and the IRS to report tax withholdings for the year before.